 Ongoing learning and development opportunities organised by Credo Care will ensure that you have all the necessary training and skills to care for the children matched with you.
 You will receive bespoke training to match the needs of the children you support.

-As well as general support from our staff network, you will be supported and supervised by either a staff member or a Senior Support Worker.
+As well as general support from our staff network, you will be supported and supervised by an allocated Social Worker who will also be supervising the families you migth work with.
 You will have access to 24/7 on-call support from our dedicated Social Work team.